jamesisaac/react-native-background-task/README.md

 iOS:

-- The iOS Background Fetch algorithm is a black box, and as it stands, it will not continue to run after a user manually closes the app.
+- iOS Background Fetch will not continue to run after a user manually closes the app.
 (The app being closed by the OS to free up memory etc. should be fine).
 - Background tasks will not be scheduled in the simulator.
 You'll need to either test it on a real device, or use the [Simulate Background Fetch](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/iOS_Simulator_Guide/TestingontheiOSSimulator/TestingontheiOSSimulator.html#//apple_ref/doc/uid/TP40012848-CH4-SW5)